sharispe/sm-tools-evaluation/README.md

 * Term to Term computations, in which tools are compared computing the semantic similarity of pairs of terms defined in the Gene Ontology.
 * Gene Product to Gene Product computations, in which tools are compared computing the semantic similarity of genes annotated by terms defined in the Gene Ontology.

+In all the tests we consider that:
+* No restriction is applied on the Evidence Code associated to the annotations linked to gene product (e.g., IEA annotations are considered)

 ##### Tools compared
 * SML
 * GOSim